Ancestral lineages in mutation-selection equilibria with moving optimum: The diffusive approximation

-This corresponds to the evolution of fractions inside an equilibrium $F$, the stationary profile, that verifies $\mathcal L (F) = 0$.
-We sum up the results for this approximation in the following proposition. \begin{prop}[The case of the diffusive approximation] $ $\\ The ancestral process $(Y_s, s\geq 0)$ associated to the model of the diffusive approximation \cref{def L diff} admits the following generator:
+With this new model, we can define the ancestral lineage under the diffusive approximation and we can state the following properties. \begin{prop}[Ancestral process under the diffusive approximation] $ $\\ (a) The \textbf{diffusive ancestral process} $(Y_s^d, s\geq 0)$ associated to \cref{def L diff} admits the following generator: